smcalilly/writer/README.md

 This will download all the code and walk you through some steps to install your `writer`.

 ## Write with it
-To write in your daily note:
+Write in your daily note:
 ```
 writer.sh
 ```